S-MARC: Causal Streaming Reasoning for Full-Duplex Conversational Behavior Modeling: ConversationGoT-120h

-\paragraph{Dimension 3: Interruption / Backchannel Reasonableness} \textbf{Question:} Are interruptions and backchannels used in appropriate places and amounts? \begin{itemize} \item \textbf{9--10: Very reasonable.} Occur at natural moments (long turns, high-information segments, emotional peaks); inserted at good positions (not just at sentence ends); frequency is moderate and improves conversational rhythm.
+\paragraph{Dimension 3: Interruption / Backchannel Reasonableness.} \textbf{Question:} Are interruptions and backchannels used in appropriate places and amounts? \begin{itemize} \item \textbf{9--10: Very reasonable.} They occur at natural moments such as long turns, high-information segments, or emotional peaks; they are inserted at appropriate positions and improve conversational rhythm. \item \textbf{7--8: Mostly reasonable.} Generally appropriate usage, with minor overuse or underuse; a few instances feel slightly off, but overall acceptable. \item \textbf{5--6: Fair.} The intention to include interruptions and backchannels is clear but somewhat coarse; placement or frequency can feel awkward or repetitive. \item \textbf{3--4: Poor.} Very noisy usage, with either almost no such events or too many; often inserted where they are not needed or where they disrupt semantics. \item \textbf{1--2: Very poor.} Usage is almost always unreasonable or violates the intended specification; seriously harms readability. \end{itemize}